shoeffner/web-openccg/README.md

 - `target`: The value of the role.
 This can be multiple different things, see below.

 If the type is `entity`, the target will be an instance, like "cup" or "slm-Taking".
-If the type has a prefix followed by a dash, e.g. `gs-hasSpatialModality` or `gs-direction`, then the target will be a `Variable`.
+If the type has a prefix followed by a dash, e.g. `gs-hasSpatialModality` or `gs-direction`, then the target will be a `Variable`; in owl this would be an ObjectProperty.
 If the type is any other string, the target will be an atomic string, e.g. the type `det` can have the target `the`, while the type `quant` can have the target `singular`.